wonsunahn/CS1632_Summer2020/deliverables/1/README.md

 ON A NEW PAGE, a traceability matrix should be provided mapping the test cases with their associated requirements.
-Remember that all requirements should map to AT LEAST ONE test case, and all test cases should map to EXACTLY ONE requirement.
+Remember that all requirements should map to AT LEAST ONE test case, and all test cases should map to AT LEAST ONE requirement.

 ON A NEW PAGE, a list of the actual test cases should follow.
 You may name